B2-Kumar/Notes/dbms.md

 Representation of an ER Diagram.

-Cardinality: It means how the entities are arranged to each other or what is the relationship structure between entities in a relationship set.
+Cardinality : It means how the entities are arranged to each other or what is the relationship structure between entities in a relationship set.

 Keys : It is used to uniquely identify any record from the table and establish and identify relationship between tables.

-Primary Key: It is the key which can uniquely each instance of the entity uniquely.
+Primary Key: It is the key which can identify each instance of the entity uniquely.

-Candidate key:
+Candidate key :
-A candidate key is an attribute or set of attributes that can uniquely identify a tuple.
+The minimal set of attributes that can uniquely identify a tuple is known as a candidate key.
 It is primary key + alternate keys.
 All keys in the candidate keys that are not primary key are alternate keys.

-Super Key:
+Super Key :
-Super key is an attribute set that can uniquely identify a tuple.
-A super key is a superset of a candidate key.
+A super key is a set of all the keys (with single or multiple attributes) which can uniquely identify the records of the table.

-Foreign key:
+Foreign key :
 Foreign keys are the column of the table used to point to the primary key of another table.

+Unique Key :
+Unique Keys are the keys that define the record uniquely in the table.
+It is different from Primary Keys, as Unique Key can contain one NULL value but Primary Key does not contain any NULL values.

 Composite Key:
 A composite key is a key that consists of two or more columns working together to uniquely identify records.While a primary key can be a composite key (using multiple columns), not all composite keys are primary keys.It can be a primary key or part of a candidate key.